brusdani/MindMaps/README.md

 # Tutorial
 This part includes step-by-step guide on how to run the prototype in PyCharm IDE.
+It requires to have Python 3.10+ installed

 1.)
 Download the repository (code -> download zip archive)